itswadesh/anne-docs/admin-user-manual.md

 ## Configurations

+Before your platform goes live you need to configure the platform to set everything right and make it usable with no issues.
+In this section, you will set branding, configure Payment Provider, Email Service, Search Service provider, Newsletter, google analytic, Social Media login, etc. To do some configuration you may have to modify few config files in the system.
+Check this guide to know how to modify the .env environment file.

-In sidebar , go to Settings → Store Settings.
+- In sidebar , go to Settings → Store Settings.

 ### Email Configuration

 By default, the system is set up to log all mails into files.
 You have to configure this settings to send emails.
-You may use any of this supported services→ smtp, sendmail, mailgun, mandrill and sparkpost.
+You may use any of this supported services→ sendmail, mailgun, mandrill and sparkpost.
 To configure email, open the .env file and update these keys with your values.

 ::: warning